jessest94106/openairinterface5g/doc/RRC/rrc-usage.md

 ```
 1 connected DUs
-[1] DU ID 3584 (gNB-OAI-DU) assoc_id 8: nrCellID 12345678, PCI 0, SSB ARFCN 641280
+[1] DU ID 3584 (gNB-OAI) integrated DU-CU: 1 cell
+  [1] nrCellID 12345678, PCI 0, Mode TDD, SSB ARFCN 641280
       TDD: band 78 ARFCN 640008 SCS 30 (kHz) PRB 106
 ```

+The output shows:
+- Total number of connected DUs
-i.e., an index (`[1]`), the DU ID and it's name, the SCTP association ID (`assoc_id 8`, cf. UE information), and DU specific information for the cell (cell ID, physical cell identity/PCI, the SSB frequency in ARFCN notation, the band and Point A ARFCN, subcarrier spacing/SCS, and the number of resource blocks/PRB).
-Only one cell per DU is supported.
+- For each DU: an index (`[1]`), the DU ID and name, connection type (either `integrated DU-CU` for monolithic deployments or `assoc_id X` for split deployments), and the number of cells served by this DU
+- For each cell served by the DU: a cell index (`[1]`), the NR Cell ID, Physical Cell ID (PCI), operating mode (TDD or FDD), and SSB ARFCN
+- Cell-specific frequency information: for TDD mode, the band, Point A ARFCN, subcarrier spacing (SCS), and number of resource blocks (PRB); for FDD mode, separate DL and UL frequency information

+The RRC enables the support of multiple cells per DU (though currently each DU typically serves one cell in practice).

 As of now, it does not print information about connected CU-UPs or AMFs.